- This post contains affiliate links. Read more here.

 CBD oil for dog arthritis

 Leah Still watched helplessly as her 13-year-old Akita struggled with degenerative arthritis.
 Though under a vet’s care and taking glucosamine, big Nero had lost interest in going outside, was moving as little as possible, and would rather lie in a dark room than be social.
-She hadn’t considered medical marijuana for her pet, nor had she heard of CBD oil for dogs, but after coming across a product called Therabis at the Denver Pet Expo in August, she decided to give the hemp-based product a try.
+She hadn’t considered medical marijuana for her pet, nor had she heard of CBD oil for dogs, but after coming across a product called Therabis at the Denver Pet Expo in August, she gave the hemp-based product a try.

 She was stunned by what happened next.